 These documents need to be submitted in person to the Research Office AO 21 or can be emailed to: email@example.com

 Your application for University sponsorship will be considered by the University Secretary (or nominee) advised by the University DES panel.
 As the scheme is supposed to be for the best and most committed research students, continued sponsorship will be considered with reference to: your attendance record; your progression rate; any delays in submission of work; your immigration record whilst studying and any other factors they consider appropriate.
 The University is under no legal obligation to continue to sponsor a student under the DES and the panel’s decision will be final.If you are successful in your application for the University to sponsor you under the DES, you will be notified of this and the date of completion which will be used on your DES CAS.
-This date will be set at two weeks after your viva/ thesis examination.
+This date will be set after your Viva and will be on your agreed final submission date.
 At this point, you will also be required to sign an agreement promising to notify the University to any changes to your situation and to submit to 2 formal monitoring points during the 12 month DES period.
 Failure to meet the University monitoring requirements will result in notification to the Home Office, necessary due to institutional Tier 4 sponsor licence responsibilities.

 8 weeks prior to thesis submission, you should also discuss your eligibility and run through the process with a member of staff from Immigration & International Student Advice (IISA).
-Please call in to our drop-in sessions at H027 (Monday and Wednesday – Friday between 10am-4pm and Tuesday between 10am-1pm) or by emailing IISA.
-Students studying at Newport/Caerleon campuses should email the IISA for details of when an adviser will be available at Newport/Caerleon.
+Please call in to our drop-in sessions at H027 (Monday and Wednesday – Friday between 10am-12pm and 2pm- 4pm and Tuesday between 10am-12pm) or by emailing IISA.
+Students studying at Newport campuses should email the IISA for details of when an adviser will be available at Newport.

-If you pass your viva/examination, a CAS will be produced by the Research Office and released to the IISA team for inclusion in your application.
+Once you have passed, a CAS will be produced by the Research Office and released to the IISA team for inclusion in your application.
 You will then have to submit your Tier 4 DES application (via the IISA) to the Home Office.
-This must be within the two week period between the viva and designated course end date.
+This must be before your designated course end date (submission date).
 Failure to submit in time will mean you are unable to apply for the DES scheme under Home Office regulations.
 It is your responsibility to ensure that you reply promptly to any communication from the IISA.
 The University holds no responsibility for students who do not reply to IISA communication or who do not provide any additional documentation requested in time for the DES application to be submitted.
 The IISA team will always request any additional information/documents from you in a timely fashion and submit complete applications to the Home Office within time.
 If you fail to respond, and they cannot send your application as it’s incomplete, this is entirely your own responsibility.

-If you are awarded subject to amendments within a period of up to six months you need to come and seek advice from the IISA.
+If you have amendments that must be completed within a period of up to six months you need to come and seek advice from the IISA.
 They will look at your individual situation and advise you accordingly.
 You should note that: if you have remaining time left on your Tier 4 students visa, you should try and complete your amendments within this time or you may need to make a Tier 4 student visa application prior, and in addition, to your Tier 4 DES application.